New Media Artist Matthew White | Statement

 Technology.
 Connection.
 Compulsion.
 These are themes I explore as a multidisciplinary and new media artist.

 The film director Darren Aronofsky once mentioned how central the concept of cut-and-paste is to the modern psyche.
-It’s true.
 Day in and day out – in texts, emails, and on the web – we cut or copy pieces from here and paste them there.
 We move images, words, files, and various bits of data in and out of native contexts.
-Across the human timeline, this development is both very new and very big.
+In the human timeline, this acceleration is both compulsory and problematic.

+I also live a cross disciplinary existence: My background is in technology, and I maintain pursuits outside of the arts.
 The result of it all?
-Mounting evidence that how we define, create, and experience art is changing – while together we evolve in other areas of our networked, cut-and-paste lives.
+Mounting evidence that how we define, generate, and experience art is changing while we evolve in other areas of our networked, cut-and-paste lives.